kpiwko/docling-flyers/README.md

 # Docling Examples

-Shows usage of `docling` together with Granite 3.2 Vision model to parse various PDF files.
+Shows usage of `docling` together with LLM Vision models to parse various PDF files.
 These examples optimized to run in macOS.

 - **Flyers** - representing flyers of local general stores in Czech language.